First Vision: Dating the "beautiful, clear day"

 In the 1838 account Smith said that this vision occurred "on the morning of a beautiful, clear day, early in the spring of eighteen hundred and twenty."
 Two LDS Church members collaborated and detailed a claim on their website that the date was March 26, 1820 relying on an interpretation of the Enoch calendar to calculate the date along with weather reports and maple sugar production records.
 Mark Staker, an expert on the sacred grove site, states that early spring would be "sometime in most likely March, April, or the beginning weeks of May."

+Dating the Methodist leader's rejection of Smith

+In his 1838 account, Smith relayed sharing the vision with a Methodist leader.
+Recalled Smith: "I was greatly surprised at his behavior, he treated my communication not only lightly but with great contempt, saying it was all of the devil, that there was no such thing as visions or revelations in these days, that all such things had ceased with the apostles and that there never would be any more of them."
+Vogel notes "It is surprising that [Smith] would not anticipate this reaction.
+According to his own later account, he said that Jesus had declared to him that all the churches were false, that their professors were hypocrites, and that the wicked would soon be destroyed.
+Little wonder that a minister would disagree with this.
+But in fact, these details were certainly introduced retrospectively."